bed book peek – Russia (part 1)

 I’m illustrating a picture book about where children sleep around the world, with each spread depicting a different culture and living environment.
 The story, My Bed – Enchanting Ways to Fall Asleep around the World is written by Rebecca Bond and will be published by Houghton Mifflin Harcourt in 2020.
 Here are links to posts about other illustrations for the book: South America, Japan, North Africa, North America, HollandIndia, Iran, Scandinavia, Ghana and Afghanistan.
 To see a list of all my books, click here.

-Update: Signed copies of My Bed can be ordered in my shop here.
-Watch this 8 minute documentary about how I created the illustrations for the book.
+Update: Signed copies of My Bed may be ordered in my shop here.
+Watch this 8-minute documentary about how I created the illustrations for the book.

 This scene shows the inside and outside of a house, with a traditional Russian oven as the centerpiece.
-Besides its use for domestic heating, in winter people slept on top of the oven to keep warm.
+Besides its use for heating in winter, people slept on top of the oven to keep warm.
 I was first introduced to this kind of “stove bed” many years ago, when it was depicted in a magical stage set made for a Russian themed Christmas Revels performance at Sanders Theatre in Cambridge, MA.

 I started with the stove, using wool felt for the bricks and raw silk to convey the bumpy texture of masonry.

-For some of the illustrations in this book, I’m returning to some tried and true techniques that I developed way back in the 70’s, when I made fabric pins.
-To make a film stove shape, I cut out a piece of acid-free mat board and covered it with fabric.
+For some of the illustrations in this book, I returned to some tried and true techniques that I developed way back in the 70’s, when I made fabric pins.
+To make a firm stove shape, I cut out a piece of acid-free mat board and covered it with fabric.
 As usual, hooks and eyes make size-appropriate hardware.

 For roof tiles, I sewed together a string of bone beads that have been in my stash forever.

-It isn’t often that I find a use for the lace from the vast supply stored in my attic.
+It isn’t often that I find a use for lace from my vast supply.
 Most of the time, white lace comes across as lace.
 It’s hard to make it appear like something else, unless it’s dyed a color.
 But in this case, it could work as gingerbread style molding.

-I made the head and half of the top portion of a sleeping child.
+I made the head and the top portion of a sleeping child.

 I created a recessed area for the child to rest on and sewed the stove and rooftop together.
 It was solid enough to stand on its own.